khumbulani9/Working-With-Web-APIs-Code-Quiz/README.md

 * THEN I can save my initials and score

 ## Mock up

 [![image](https://github.com/khumbulani9/Working-With-Web-APIs-Code-Quiz/assets/146132836/fa7c5689-361a-405a-bef0-fa596e96a911)

+## Grading Requirements

+NOTE:

+If a Challenge assignment submission is marked as “0”, it is considered incomplete and will not count towards your graduation requirements.
+Examples of incomplete submissions include the following:

+A repository that has no code

+A repository that includes a unique name but nothing else

+A repository that includes only a README file but nothing else

+A repository that only includes starter code

+This Challenge is graded based on the following criteria:

+Technical Acceptance Criteria: 40%
+Satisfies all of the above acceptance criteria.
+Deployment: 32%
+Application deployed at live URL.

+Application loads with no errors.

+Application GitHub URL submitted.

+GitHub repository that contains application code.

+Application Quality: 15%
+Application user experience is intuitive and easy to navigate.

+Application user interface style is clean and polished.

+Application resembles the mock-up functionality provided in the Challenge instructions.

+Repository Quality: 13%
+Repository has a unique name.

+Repository follows best practices for file structure and naming conventions.

+Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.

+Repository contains multiple descriptive commit messages.

+Repository contains quality README file with description, screenshot, and link to deployed application.

 ## Link URL to deployed app on GitHub